Atomicity¶

 - Low Overhead: CAS operations are supported natively by hardware, providing low-latency operations.

-When to Use Atomic Classes¶
+When to Use ?¶

 -